sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 6. After Enabling Go To Your Taxonomy Add/Edit Page To Upload Image

 == Changelog ==
+= 2.0.7 =
+* Fixed issue: Tax image was not updating for any device type.
+* Enhancements: Now you can see selected image real time.
 = 2.0.6 =
 * Fixed issue: typo giving fatal error
 = 2.0.5 =